 Biden has now canceled $3 billion in student loan debt.

-Who's gonna pay the $3 billion?
+Who's going to pay the $3 billion?

-McDonald's is now offering child care and tuition to draw workers amid their shortage.
+McDonald's is now offering childcare and tuition to draw workers amid their shortage.

-And it's it's it's that bad out there.
+And it's that bad out there.

 In other words, it's like a tax, you know, united socialist utopia out there for the world.